makinacorpus/drupal-calista/README.md

-# µDashboard - an advanced dashboard API for Drupal
+# Calista - Advanced dashboard/list API for Drupal

 This initial version is a raw export of the *ucms_dashboard* from the https://github.com/makinacorpus/drupal-ucms Drupal module suite.
 Only namespaces